Volunteer: Young Adult

 Community Service volunteers must attend 2 classes (a full 3 hours) of hands-on training for the wildlife hospital.
 Community Service Volunteers must commit to one 1.5 hour shift per week for two months (Minimum commitment is 13.5 hours).

 Community Service Volunteer opportunities are scheduled for 2-month periods.
 We accept a limited number of Community Service Volunteers; please take your commitment seriously.

-Teen Hospital Volunteers must be at least 15 years old by the Hospital Volunteer Orientation date(s) of the upcoming session and must be accompanied by a parent or guardian at the orientation.
+Teen Hospital Volunteers must be at least 15 years old by the Hospital Volunteer Orientation date(s) of February 29 and March 1, 2020 and must be accompanied by their own parent or guardian at the orientation.

 Additionally, incoming volunteers must attend four classes (a full 16 hours) of hands-on training for the wildlife hospital.
 Teen Hospital Volunteers ages 15-17 must commit to one Wildlife Hospital Volunteer shift per week.
 Shifts are between 1.5 and 4 hours long, adjusted during the school year.

 The minimum commitment is from February through the end of WildCare’s “baby season” (usually ending late November).
 (Minimum commitment is 106 hours in 10 months).
 For more information and to complete a New Hospital Volunteer Registration Form click here.